Monday, May 31, 2004

 "Look," he said, "if you don't believe me reach down and feel her big ol' head."

-I barked back, "I'm going to reach down and feel YOUR big ol' head if you don't get her out of me NOW!!!"
+I barked back, "I'm going to reach down and feel your big ol' head if you don't get her out of me now!"

-A few more contractions, a few more pushes, a few more minutes of calling for my mommy and out she came.
+A few more contractions, a few more pushes, a few more minutes of calling for my mommy, and out she came.

-And then the fun began.
+Then the fun began.

 The NICU nurse came back in and sat on the bed.